Take a deep breath and stop worrying about your laundry habits. The “right” laundry routine completely depends on you and your current season of life.

 - When I lived in a dorm and apartment and didn’t have access to a washer and dryer, I saved my laundry for two to three weeks at a time in a laundry bag.
 Then I spent hours washing and drying it all at my parents’ and grandparents’ houses.
 This is NOT my favorite approach at all, but I still appreciate all the time it gave me to visit my family.

 - I’ve tried weekly laundry days.
 This was most effective when I only needed to do laundry for my husband and myself.
+This method is NOT efficient with all the amount of laundry a family creates.

-- I’ve tried one to two loads of laundry a day, five days a week.
+- I’ve also tried one to two loads of laundry a day, five days a week.
 Currently this is my preferred method – because if I don’t keep up with at least one load a day, it’s easy to get buried in a mountain of dirty clothes.

 Fantasy vs. Reality